windsuzu/console.jay/content/english-grammar/Auxiliary verbs Common Mistakes.md

 >[!question]- I'm glad \____ (meet) you last night.
 >✅ that I met ✅ to have met
 >- When an infinitive refers to a past situation, we can use the **perfect infinitive**: (**to**) + **have** + past participle

+>[!question]- She was supposed to visit them, but she \____ .
+>✅ didn't ❌ wasn't
+>- We can avoid repeating an adjective, a verb or verb phrase and repeat only the auxiliary or modal verb.
+Use **do/does/did** in the second clause or sentence when the verb is present or past simple.
+>- She was supposed to visit them, but she didn't (visit them).